2019 Cricket World Cup: The inside story from the Black Caps' thrilling victory over the West Indies

 Brathwaite: I just knew how much everyone in the dressing room wanted it, we always talk about belief, and trying to bring it home, that was the only thing on my mind.

 Neesham starts the over with a clear strategy – bowling short and wide outside off stump.
-Brathwaite defends the first, and can't connect with the next two deliveries, while Neesham breathes a sigh of relief that the umpires don't deem his deliveries to be too short.
+Brathwaite defends the first, and can't connect with the next two deliveries, while Neesham breathes a sigh of relief that the umpires don't deem his deliveries to be too short to exceed the allotted amount of bouncers allowed in an over.

 Neesham: I think they had called one, and there was one which was sort of marginal that wasn't called, which I was very happy with, so as long as I had another one in the tank I always was going to go short again, because I sort of got a feeling he was waiting for anything in his half, to go over the sightscreen.